NicoGonzalez6/cuyo-proyects-shared-assets/README.md

 ## How To Use

-To clone and run this application [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
+To use this library you will need [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```bash
 # Inside your proyect run